 I’ve been busy recently with fabric and wadding making things for the craft fair coming up in Hungerford Hub & Library (12-14th December) and it sparked an idea for a series of Christmas cards.
-There are four designs and all of them will be on sale in the Hub but in the meanwhile you can buy them direct from me via my contact page here or from my Folksy shop (link below).
+There are four designs and all of them will be on sale in the Hub but in the meanwhile you can buy them direct from me via my contact page here.

 20% of the proceeds of any sales up to Christmas will be donated to Hungerford Library & Community Trust, working hard to keep a roof over our library.